Medical-Event-Data-Standard/meds_etl/README.md

 In order to make things simpler for users, this package provides a special MEDS Flat schema and ETLs that transform between MEDS Flat and MEDS.

 MEDS Flat schema is a flattened version of MEDS.
 MEDS Flat data consists of a folder with a metadata.json file (from the [MEDS metadata schema](https://github.com/Medical-Event-Data-Standard/meds/blob/main/src/meds/__init__.py#L99)) and a "flat_data" folder with MEDS Flat data files.
 MEDS Flat data files must be either csvs (optionally gzipped) or parquet files that contain three core columns: "patient_id", "time", and "code".
 These columns correspond to the core MEDS columns.
 In addition, "datetime_value", "numeric_value" and/or "text_value" can be provided to match those columns in MEDS.
 Alternatively, a single "value" column can be provided, which will then be transformed into  "datetime_value", "numeric_value" and "text_value" as appropriate.

 Arbitrary additional columns can be added, each of which will become MEDS metadata columns.

-In order to convert a MEDS Flat dataset into MEDS, simple run the following command:
+In order to convert a MEDS Flat dataset into MEDS, simply run the following command:

-`meds_etl_flat flat flat_meds` where flat is a folder containing MEDS Flat data and `flat_meds` is the target folder to store the results in.
+`meds_etl_from_flat meds_flat meds` where meds_flat is a folder containing MEDS Flat data and `meds` is the target folder to store the MEDS dataset in.

 For example, the following CSV would be converted into the following MEDS patient: